elenasamuylova/drafts/llm_course/README.md

 **What it checks**.
 Whether the generated text contains at least one valid URL.

-**When it’s useful** To verify that a link is present when you expect it to, in outputs like emails, chatbot replies, or content generation.
+**When it’s useful**.
+To verify that a link is present when you expect it to, in outputs like emails, chatbot replies, or content generation.

 > **Example**
 > ✅ “Visit us at https://example.com”